open-xml-templating/docxtemplater/docs/source/api.rst

     getZip()

         This will return you the zip that represents the docx.
 You can then call `.generate` on this to generate a buffer, string , ... (see https://github.com/open-xml-templating/pizzip/blob/master/documentation/api_pizzip/generate.md)

-    attachModule(module)

-        This function is deprecated and you should instead use the new constructor with two arguments.
-        This will attach a module to the docxtemplater instance, which is usually used to add new generation features (possibility to include images, HTML, ...).
-Pro modules can be bought on https://docxtemplater.com/

-        This method can be called multiple times, for example : `doc.loadZip(zip).attachModule(imageModule).attachModule(htmlModule)`